sparanoid/proxy-cookbook/VPN/PPTP on CentOS.md

 ## Run following command to take effect on the changes:
 	sysctl -p

+## Check your outer IP access
+	ifconfig

 ## Allow IP masquerading in IPtables by executing following line:
-	iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE service iptables save
+	iptables -t nat -A POSTROUTING -o eth0 -j MASQUERADE or
+	iptables -t nat -A POSTROUTING -o eth1 -j MASQUERADE

+## Save Settings and restart
+	service iptables save
 	service iptables restart
+	service pptpd restart

 Update: Once you have done with step 8, check the rules at `/etc/sysconfig/iptables`.
 Make sure that the POSTROUTING rules is above any REJECT rules.

-## Turn on the pptpd service at startup and reboot the server:
+## Turn on the pptpd service at startup and reboot the server ( for the fisrt time ):
 	chkconfig pptpd on
 	init 6